jupl/btc-angular/README.md

 Add/remove [normalize.css](http://necolas.github.io/normalize.css/) to ensure a consistent starting point in styling between different browsers.

 #### `add:fastclick` / `rem:fastclick`
-Add/remove FastClick to/from the project for optimized click events in touch devices.
-Visit their [page](https://github.com/ftlabs/fastclick) for more information and instructions.
+Add/remove [FastClick](https://github.com/ftlabs/fastclick) to/from the project for optimized click events in touch devices.

 #### `add:hammer` / `add:hammerjquery` / `rem:hammer`
-Add/remove Hammer.js (standalone or jQuery plugin) to/from the project for touch event handling.
-Visit their [page](http://eightmedia.github.io/hammer.js/) for more information.
+Add/remove [Hammer.js](http://eightmedia.github.io/hammer.js/) (standalone or jQuery plugin) to/from the project for touch event handling.

 #### `add:devicejs` / `rem:devicejs`
-Add/remove Device.js to handle different device options in CSS and JavaScript.
-Visit their [page](http://matthewhudson.me/projects/device.js/) for more information.
+Add/remove [device.js](http://matthewhudson.me/projects/device.js/) to handle different device options in CSS and JavaScript.

 **NOTE**: Make sure to take a look at the `noConflict` method to avoid issues with the use of the `device` variable in Cordova.